Design determines results. A train will never fly no matter how

 us what the color, religion or social status of the friend was.
 It didn’t

-matter what car he drove because we all rode bicycles.
-It didn’t matter
+matter what car he had because we all rode bicycles.
+It didn’t matter what

-what brand of clothing he wore because we all had clothes custom tailored by
+brand of clothing he wore because we all had clothes custom tailored by the

-the Darzee (tailor) in our Muhalla (neighborhood).
-Bell bottoms were in fashion
+Darzee (tailor) in our Muhalla (neighborhood).
+Bell bottoms were in fashion and

 matter whether the friend was rich or poor because at the end of a good